youtube/cobalt/cobalt/site/docs/reference/starboard/modules/configuration_constants.md

 The maximum video bitrate the platform can decode.
 The following value equals to 8M bytes per seconds which is more than enough for compressed video.

-### kSbMediaVideoFrameAlignment

-Specifies how video frame buffers must be aligned on this platform.

-### kSbMemoryLogPath

-Defines the path where memory debugging logs should be written to.

 ### kSbMemoryPageSize